-Did you know that incorrect water temperature is a key risk factor for legionella growth.
-Legionella growth can of course lead to Legionnaires Disease.
-If you are an employer or person in control of a premises then you must organise a risk assessment from exposure to legionella.
+Did you know that incorrect water temperature is a key risk factor for legionella growth?
+Legionella growth can, of course, lead to Legionnaires Disease.
+If you are an employer or person in control of a premises, then you must organise a risk assessment for exposure to legionella.
 Here are some key facts about Legionnaires Disease, what to expect and how to prevent it…

 The Approved Code of Practice (ACOP) Legionnaires’ Disease